 Submitting a Final Claim under the Home Health Patient-Driven Groupings Model

 Effective for home health periods of care beginning January 1, 2020, Change Request (CR) 11081 implements the policies of the home health Patient-Driven Groupings Model (PDGM) as described in the Calendar Year (CY) 2019 home health (HH) final rule (CMS-1689-FC).
-The PDGM changes the unit of payment from 60-day episodes of care to 30-day periods of care and eliminates the therapy thresholds used in determining home health payment.
+The PDGM changed the unit of payment from 60-day episodes of care to 30-day periods of care and eliminates the therapy thresholds used in determining home health payment.

 The following information provides details about submitting a final claim, including data elements needed when entering a final claim using the Fiscal Intermediary Standard System (FISS) Direct Data Entry (DDE).
 The corresponding UB-04 Form Locator (FL) is also identified.
 Select the topic below to access.